 Writer’s Notebook – Space for Revision

 Writer’s notebooks are all the rage these days and they’ve led to notebooks for all subject areas.
-They are a fantastic tool for housing student work in various stages of the writing process.
+Now to be clear, I’m not referring to notebooks that contain worksheet after worksheet glued in.
+I’m talking about authentic writer’s notebooks that include some reference tools from the teacher, some evidence of guided practice, and plenty of real student writing.
+These authentic notebooks are a fantastic tool for housing student work in various stages of the writing process.
 But how do you make space for revision in your writer’s notebook?
 Even if you skip lines or pages, sometimes you need another way.
 Enter the Revision Sidebar!

 A sidebar is a nonfiction text feature where additional information or explanation is provided with a main article.
 It’s housed in a box, or bar, alongside the main text.

 Sidebars can be useful for revision purposes because they provide the extra space writers need to change a large portion of text.
 The Revision Sidebar I created is the appropriate size for a composition book (my favorite notebook for writers).
-Two sidebars fit on a page, so they’ll need to be copied and cut in half before students use them.
+Two sidebars fit on one page of printer paper, so they’ll need to be copied and cut in half before students use them.

-If more room is needed, students could write on the back of the sheet, or they could glue on additional Revision Sidebars and flip through the pages as they revise.
+If more room is needed, students can write on the back of the sheet, or they could glue on additional Revision Sidebars and flip through the pages as they revise.